Desbeers/Chord-Provider/README.md

 There are many "ChordPro" parsers in this world, however, none are *really* native in the Apple world.

 I mean, in the macOS world, it is often an afterthought...
 Not for me.
-I'm mainly a mac user; the iPad version is my afterthought...
+I'm mainly a mac user; the other versions are my afterthought...

 ![Chord Provider](https://github.com/Desbeers/Chord-Provider/raw/main/screenshot.jpg)

-Written in SwiftUI 4, so macOS Ventura or iPadOS 16 only.
+Written in SwiftUI for macOS Ventura, iPadOS 16 and visionOS

-The branch 'SwiftUI-3' has an older version for macOS Monterey or iOS 15, however, I don't update that version anymore.

 ### General